flatpickr/flatpickr/README.md

 | y | A two digit representation of a year | 99 or 03 |
 | Y | A full numeric representation of a year, 4 digits | 1999 or 2003 |

-Note: Suffixes have been removed because the JavaScript's Date.parse didn't like them.
+Note: Suffixes have been removed because JavaScript's Date.parse didn't like them.

 ### Escaping date format characters